SYKM

 Tilda Harper: celebrity journalist based in Boston, Massachusetts, in the “Where Are They Now?” mysteries by Toni L.P.
 Kelner

-Harpur, Colin: detective chief superintendent in an English seaport by Bill James
+Colin Harpur: detective chief superintendent, and Desmond Iles, assistant chief constable, in an English seaport by Bill James

-Harrington, Sally: a television journalist in Connecticut by Laura Van Wormer
+Sally Harrington: television journalist in Connecticut, by Laura Van Wormer

-Harris, Paul: a Scot with a heavy equipment business in Singapore by Gavin Black
+Paul Harris: Scot with a heavy equipment business in Singapore by Gavin Black (Oswald Morris Wynd)

 Chip Harrison by Lawrence Block

-Hartley, Beth: an attorney turned legal researcher in Milwaukee, Wisconsin by Kathleen Anne Barrett
+Beth Hartley: attorney running a legal research firm, in Milwaukee, Wisconsin, by Kathleen Anne Barrett

 Scot Harvath: ex-Navy Seal, Secret Service agent, and counter-terrorism operative working all over the world, by Brad Thor

-Haskell, Vejay: Pacific Gas & Electric meter reader, in northern California by Susan Dunlap
+Vejay Haskell: Pacific Gas & Electric meter reader in northern California, by Susan Dunlap

-Hastings, Frank: Sergeant (later, Lieutenant) a co-commander of SFPD homicide in San Francisco, California by Collin Wilcox
+Frank Hastings: Sergeant (later, Lieutenant) co-commander of SFPD homicide in San Francisco, California, by Collin Wilcox

 Jean Hastings and her daughter, Jean Jr., of the interior design firm Designer Jeans, in Seville, Indiana, in the Interior Design mysteries by Peg Marberg

-Hastings, Stanley: married actor and private eye in New York, New York by Parnell Hall
+Stanley Hastings: actor and private investigator in New York City, by Parnell Hall

-Hatch, Jake: railroad detective in the United States by Robert Campbell
+Jake Hatch: railroad detective in the USA, by Robert Campbell

-Hatcher, Amos: the art world's foremost detective by Oliver Banks
+Amos Hatcher: the art world’s foremost detective, by Oliver Banks

 Paul Hatfield: chemistry professor and amateur ornithologist, in Wisconsin and elsewhere in the midwest, by Samuel Rogers